Home/Meats/Ostrich Steak

 Instructions

 1. 1.
-Heat sesame oil in a large pan over medium heat, add garlic and ginger, and sauté for 1 minute.
+Heat sesame oil in a large skillet over medium-high heat.
+Add garlic and ginger, sauté for 1 minute.

 2. 2.
-Add the sliced ostrich steak and cook until browned, about 3-4 minutes.
+Add sliced ostrich steak and cook until browned, about 3-4 minutes.

 3. 3.
-Add broccoli and carrots, stir in soy sauce, and cook until vegetables are tender.
-Serve over brown rice.
+Add broccoli and bell peppers, stir-fry for another 5 minutes.
+Stir in soy sauce and serve over brown rice.

 Ostrich Steak Tacos with Avocado Salsa

-Delicious ostrich steak tacos topped with a fresh avocado salsa, perfect for a healthy twist on a classic favorite.
+Delicious ostrich steak tacos topped with a fresh avocado salsa, offering a healthy twist on a classic favorite.

 Ingredients